Michaelina Wautier: Works

 The painting named The Triumph of Bacchus (1650, Kunsthistorisches Museum in Vienna) is often cited as one of the most representative of her works.
-She was familiar with masculine anatomy and painted it without shame, becoming one of the first female painters to expose a naked man.
+It was originally held in the collection of the Archduke Leopold Wilhelm of Austria.
+Michaelina was familiar with masculine anatomy and painted it without shame, becoming one of the first female painters to expose a naked man.
 The artist depicted herself in the colourful crowd; she is the only character to look at the viewer.
 Further, the large scale of the painting was notable for a female artist of the time for, as McCouat says, "women were patronisingly regarded as not being capable of such large-scale complex works".

 Unlike many other women painters of this period, Wautier received recognition while alive.
 In particular, she sold four paintings to Archduke Leopold Wilhelm of Austria for his painting gallery.
 The paintings are mentioned in the inventory of the collection drawn up in 1659.
 However, her work fell into oblivion after her death.
 Some art historians link this absence to the attribution of her paintings to Thomas Willeboirts Bosschaert, Jacob van Oost or her brother Charles Wautier.
-Additionally, art scholar Katlijne van der Stighelen notes that there was a long period between her last painting (believed to be in 1659) and her death in 1689, at the advanced age of 85, during which she was not producing paintings or staying in the public eye.
+Additionally, art scholar Katlijne van der Stighelen notes that there was a long period between her last painting (believed to be in 1659) and her death in 1689, at the age of around 75, during which she was not producing paintings or staying in the public eye.
 Further, unlike some of her female contemporaries, including the Italians Gentileschi and Elisabetta Sirani, her self-portrait was never issued as a print to perpetuate her memory.
 In fact, eventually that self-portrait itself was later attributed to Gentileschi.

 Legacy

 After Wautier's death in 1689, her legacy was quickly lost due to the various reasons: mis-attribution, confusion with other noted female artists of the period, and inability to differentiate her work from that of her brother Charles.
 Two centuries later, starting in the 1850s, recognition of her work began to pick up again.
 However, any mention of her was usually limited to a characterization of her as a "skilled portraitist" with few attributed works.

 Her reputation enjoyed a revival starting in the 1960s with the sudden appearance of her floral still life Garland with a Butterfly in an exhibition, which later disappeared in 1985, along with her official recognition as the rightful creator of The Triumph of Bacchus in 1967.
 The art historian, intellectual, and feminist Germaine Greer gave Wautier coverage in her book The Obstacle Race: The Fortunes of Women Painters and Their Work (1979).
 Commenting on her work Portrait of a Commander in the Spanish Army, Greer said that Wautier displayed "swiftness and accuracy" indicating extensive professional practice.
-More re-attributions and recognitions of her works and exhibitions that included her paintings made her legacy to more of the art-going public.
+Additional re-attributions as well as exhibitions that included her paintings made the art-going public more aware of her legacy.
 The greater interest in her work culminated in her first dedicated exhibition in 2018.